 Concentrations of credit risk with respect to accounts receivable are limited to certain customers to which we make substantial sales.
 Our customer base consists of a large number of geographically dispersed customers diversified across numerous industries.
 We believe that our accounts receivable credit risk exposure is limited.
-As of March 31, 2017, one customer had an account receivable balance greater than 10% of our accounts receivable.
-As of December 31, 2016, no customer had an accounts receivable balance greater than 10% of our accounts receivable.
-We believe that at March 31, 2017, the concentration of credit risk related to accounts receivable was insignificant.
+As of June 30, 2017 and December 31, 2016, no customer had an accounts receivable balance greater than 10% of our accounts receivable.
+We believe that at June 30, 2017, the concentration of credit risk related to accounts receivable was insignificant.